lmorchard/blog.decafbad.com/_posts/2009-07-15-html5-drag-and-drop.markdown

 wordpress_url: http://decafbad.com/blog/?p=1793
 ---
 <p><i>
 Oh hey, look!
-It's another blog postâ€”and this one
+It's another blog post—and this one
 <a href="http://hacks.mozilla.org/2009/07/html5-drag-and-drop/">is cross-posted on hacks.mozilla.com</a>.
 I won't say this is the start of a renewed blogging habit, but let's see what happens.
 </i></p>